dsimandl/teamsurmandl/README.md

 TODO
 ========

-1.  django-taggit to tag blog posts
-2. Front end validation for blog posts
+1. Front end validation for blog posts
-3. Avatars for users
+2. Avatars for users
-4. Paganation
-5. Better content editor for blog posts
+3. Better content editor for blog posts
-6. Real time updates for blog posts
+4. Real time updates for blog posts
-7. 404 Page
+5. 404 Page
-8. Tests!
+6. Tests!
+7. Take a look at django-cms....
-9. Try django-waffle for app display options
+8. Try django-waffle for app display options